A website is a business’ home base, the headquarters of the operation where most customers will first encounter your brand.

 You can begin to optimize today by including specific short and long-tail keywords in all of your titles, URLs, and meta descriptions.
 Search engines will detect these keywords in a user’s query and rank higher the websites containing those keywords.

-Make use of pillar pages and cluster content to improve your site’s ranking.
+Make use of pillar pages and topic clusters to improve your site’s ranking.
 This SEO strategy links relevant blogs and pages to a common pillar page in order to improve the SEO of all pages related to a topic.
 Pillar pages and cluster content are a relatively new way to think about SEO but they can be very powerful and are worth taking the time to implement.

 If you use a host like WordPress, you can use plugins like Yoast which will simplify the optimization process even further and show you where you can improve your site.